Personal needs Vs

 can't do, people who live, work or participate in social activities in

 a community of a service provider are restricted in what they and and

-While communities are as individual as
+While communities are as

 their members, they are usually

 organised or built around a set of principles that allows the members

 ...
 Access: the members

 ...
 Communication: the members must be able to communicate with each

 ...
 Presence: the members must have some sort of relationship with

 other members (see themselves, and are seen, as a part of the community)